ibm-cloud-docs/containers/cs_benchmarks_131.md

 {{site.data.keyword.attribute-definition-list}}

-# 1.31 CIS Kubernetes benchmark
+# Version 1.31 CIS Kubernetes benchmark
 {: #cis-benchmark-131}

-This version is deprecated.
+This version is no longer supported.
 Update your cluster to a [supported version](/docs/containers?topic=containers-cs_versions) as soon as possible.
-{: deprecated}
+{: important}